Circle of Iron

-Circle of Iron is a 1978 martial arts fantasy film directed by Richard Moore and co-written by Bruce Lee, who intended to star in the film himself, but died before production.
+Circle of Iron is a 1978 martial arts fantasy film directed by Richard Moore and co-written by Bruce Lee, who intended to star in the film himself, but he abandoned the project due to frustration with pre-production and friction with co-stars.
 The film is also known as The Silent Flute, which was the original title of the story conceived by Lee, James Coburn and Stirling Silliphant in 1969.
 After Lee's death in 1973, Silliphant and Stanley Mann completed the screenplay, and Lee's part was given to Kung Fu television star David Carradine.
+Filming began on 28 October 1977 and ended on 20 December 1977.
 Many other well-known character actors also had small roles in the film, including Roddy McDowall, Eli Wallach and Christopher Lee.

 Plot

-At a martial arts tournament, fighters compete for the right to begin a quest to challenge Zetan (Lee), a famous wizard who possesses a special book of enlightenment that is supposed to contain all the world's wisdom.
-The arrogant brawler Cord (Jeff Cooper) defeats every opponent, but he is disqualified for fighting dishonorably.
-Cord decides to follow the eventual winner, Morthond (Anthony de Longis), hoping that he can lead Cord to Zetan.
+At a martial arts tournament, fighters compete for the right to begin a quest to challenge Zetan, a famous wizard who possesses a special book of enlightenment that is supposed to contain all the world's wisdom.
+An arrogant barbarian fighter, Cord, defeats every opponent, but he is disqualified for fighting dishonorably.
+Cord decides to follow the eventual winner, Morthond, hoping that he can lead Cord to Zetan.

-While the two fighters are resting, a blind flutist (Carradine) walks by them and into a nearby building.
+While the two fighters are resting, a blind flutist walks by them and into a nearby building.
 Cord follows the blind man and sees him easily dispatch a gang of thugs who attack him.
 Impressed by his fighting skills, Cord asks the blind man to be his teacher.
 The blind man refuses, but Cord follows him anyway.
-Cord becomes frustrated with the way the blind man teaches his lessons in riddles, and they soon part ways.
+Cord becomes frustrated with the way the blind man teaches his lessons in riddles, after which the blind man disappears.

 Cord finds Morthond wounded from the first trial.
 Morthond asks Cord to help him end his suffering and pursue his quest to find Zetan.
-Cord does, and he faces a tribe of monkey men whose leader, the Monkeyman (Carradine), is a great fighter.
+Cord does, and he faces a tribe of monkey men whose leader, the Monkeyman, is a great fighter.
 Cord challenges and eventually overcomes the Monkeyman, who then tells him how to find his second trial.

-On the way, Cord encounters a man in a large cauldron of oil (Wallach) who is attempting to dissolve the lower half of his body.
-The man is hoping to end his sexual urges to find enlightenment.
-He invites Cord to join him, but Cord immediately leaves.
+On the way, Cord encounters a man in a large cauldron of oil who is attempting to dissolve the lower half of his body.
+The man is hoping to end his sexual urges in order to find enlightenment.
+He invites Cord to join him in the cauldron, but Cord refuses, and the man warns him that Cord will eventually break his own vow of celibacy.